 When I think back to most of the VR games I’ve played, save a few that are strictly built around seated gameplay or use a DualShock controller instead of motion controls, I generally think about how much my own physical engagement contributed to playing the game “properly”.

-The workout simply happens while you play, and it’s really as simple as that!
+The workout happens while you play, and it’s really as simple as that!

 Can Working Out in VR Ruin my Headset?

-It’d be dishonest of us to tell you that you are 100% protected from experiencing hardware failure.
+It’d be dishonest of us to tell you that you are 100% protected from experiencing hardware failure in any situation.
+Hardware can come out of the factory with defects, or it can get damaged during shipping, or any other number of unfortunate instances can occur.
 However, the likelihood that you’ll bust your headset by working out inside of VR is extraordinarily low.

-So far, we’ve only heard of freak cases where either the headset was poorly insulated against sweat or the unit itself was defective in an unrelated way and sweat (which would have been mitigated during the standard operation of any other unit) just happened to trigger the defect.
+So far, we’ve only heard of freak cases where either the headset was poorly insulated against sweat or the unit itself was defective in an unrelated way, and the owner’s sweat (which normally should have been mitigated by the headset’s design) just happened to trigger the defect.

-Under normal conditions, and given that you’re making an effort to absorb or redirect sweat away from the precious internals of your device, you should run into no problems at all whatsoever with sweat ruining or destroying your headset.
+Under normal conditions—given that you’re making an effort to absorb or redirect sweat away from the precious internals of your device—you should run into no problems whatsoever with sweat ruining or destroying your headset.

 You should be aware, however, that you can very quickly make a VR headset quite gross by neglecting post-workout VR headset hygiene.
-We recommend using something like a VR Cover that’s easily replaceable, and not just sweating directly into the styrofoam facial pads that come with many VR headsets.
+We vouch in favor of using something like a VR Cover that’s easily replaceable, and against sweating directly into the styrofoam facial pads that come factory-equipped on many popular VR headsets.

 Remember that the best, most fun VR games are VR fitness games!
-If VR headsets were built to fall apart and break under the stress of sweat and rough-play, there would be no Beat Saber, no Pistol Whip, and certainly no VZFit Explorer Summer Adventure Challenge.
+If VR headsets were built to fall apart and break under the stress of sweat and rough-play during normal use, there would be no Beat Saber, no Pistol Whip, and certainly no VZFit Explorer Summer Adventure Challenge.